apache/flink/docs/java_api_guide.md

 5. Execute your program.

 We will now give an overview of each of those steps but please refer to the respective sections for more details.
-Note that all {% gh_link /flink-java/src/main/java/org/apache/flink/api/java "core classes of the Java API" %} are found in the package `org.apache.flinkapi.java`.
+Note that all {% gh_link /flink-java/src/main/java/org/apache/flink/api/java "core classes of the Java API" %} are found in the package `org.apache.flink.api.java`.

 The `ExecutionEnvironment` is the basis for all Flink programs.
 You can obtain one using these static methods on class `ExecutionEnvironment`: